KIpolis, a forum for the Kangaroo Island community

 - the information should be of public interest and/or educational

-- it should not be readily available elsewhere
+– it should not be easily available elsewhere

 - no place for trivia